kitcn

 Supported Operators

-Here's the full list of operators you can use inside a where object:
+Full list of operators available inside a where object:

 where: {